Browse our categories:

 What Is the Average CVICU Nurse Salary?

-Nurses in the cardiovascular intensive care unit need to be adept at critical thinking, have lightning-fast reflexes (the capacity to act accurately under stress), and be able to explain complicated medical conditions and procedures to patients and their families.
-Because of their unique ability to operate in high-stress situations, CVICU nurses and other critical care nurses are in great demand nationwide.
-Fortunately, cardiovascular intensive care unit nurses are compensated well for their efforts.
+Fortunately, cardiovascular intensive care unit nurses are well compensated for their efforts.
 Our research indicates that the average yearly salary for a nurse in this unit ranges from $97,500 to $118,000.
 Experienced CVICU nurses may even be able to earn up to $143,000 annually.
-Compared to the average registered nurse salary of $89,010, a CVICU nurse salary can provide a much more lucrative pay scale for nurses.
+Compared to the average registered nurse wage of $94,480, a CVICU nurse salary can provide a much more lucrative pay scale for nurses.

 Furthermore, nurses can earn an even more competitive hourly rate while working per diem CVICU jobs.
 Nursa’s per diem healthcare staffing app connects hospitals and clinicians directly.
 Every day, facilities seek to fill shifts with reliable nurses and nursing assistants.
-After verifying your registered nurse license, you can look through the PRN shifts available in your area and apply for well-paying positions in your state or nationwide.
+After verifying your registered nurse license, you can look through the PRN shifts available in your area and apply for high-paying positions in your state or nationwide.

 How Can I Become a CVICU Nurse?